johnkou97/johnkou97.github.io/_projects/exomoons.md

     The radial velocity data generated from the exoplanet module for a moon of 60 Earth masses and a period of 10 days with added noise of 250m/s.
 The blue line represents the posterior, after fitting the Bayesian model, with the 16th and 84th percentile.
 </div>

+The table below summarizes the minimum detectable moon masses for different orbital periods and noise levels, highlighting the impact of these factors on exomoon detectability.
+Shorter periods and lower noise levels significantly enhance detection capabilities, allowing for the identification of smaller moons around β Pic b.

 | Orbital Period (days) | Observational Noise (m/s) | Minimum Detectable Moon Mass (Earth Masses) |
 |-----------------------|---------------------------|---------------------------------------------|